Kay Linaker: Biography

 Linaker was born in Pine Bluff, Arkansas and graduated from a private school in Connecticut and from New York University.
 She went on to attend the American Academy of Dramatic Arts.

 Linaker acted in supporting roles on Broadway before signing a film contract with Warner Bros.
 She was signed by the studio after a talent scout saw her in Jackson White at the Providencetown Theater.
 Her Broadway credits included Every Man for Himself (1940), and Yesterday's Orchids (1934).

 In 1935, she briefly changed her name to Lynn Acker "for screen purposes", but she soon dropped that name.
 Most of her film work had her in limited roles, with one of her notable leading parts coming in The Girl from Mandalay (1936).
 Her screen debut was in The Murder of Dr. Harrigan (1936).

 Linaker wrote for the Voice of America during World War II in addition to working for the Red Cross.

 She later taught in the film studies department at Keene State College in New Hampshire from 1980 to 2006.

-From the 1960s to her death, Linaker dedicated much of her time supporting the children at Hampshire Country School in Rindge, New Hampshire.
-Linaker volunteered countless hours over the many years as English teacher and drama coach at the very small private school for twice exceptional children whose alumni include Temple Grandin.
+From the 1960s to her death, Linaker dedicated much of her time to education.
+She went on to teach acting and screenwriting at Hampshire Country School in Rindge, New Hampshire.